A powerful way to perceive the world

 Before thinking about the dose, you should read carefully our thoughts on the power of your intention: every medicine can only achieve and cure what you are intending.

 Only one drop per eye is enough for a powerful Sananga session.
 We recommend finding a calm and quiet place, either in nature or at home in a peaceful setting and with meditative music.
 The acute effects will wear off after 10-15 min, yet subtle after-effects can last for days.
 Make sure you lie down to enable a good application and leave your eyes closed during the session.

 Shortly after the application to the eyes, most users report a strong burning and intense prickly pain sensation.
 Yet, these effects reside after a few minutes and can be alleviated by focusing on your breathing and by visualizing how the pain removes your blocked energies and brings deep healing.
 Moreover, you may also experience vomiting and bowel movements, which are further indications for the removal of blocked energies and illness.
 Try to surrender fully and relax as much as possible.

-Similar to the iboga micro dosing, you can apply Sananga on a daily base but you should adhere to our protocol and stick to strong intentions of healing to achieve profound results.
+Similar to the iboga micro dosing, you may choose to apply Sananga on a daily bases.
+By doing so and with an intent focus on healing you can achieve profound results.

 • Contact lenses should be removed before applying Sananga.